 How to: Take a standing position then lower your body slowly while straightening one foot forward.
 Balance your body with both hands straight ahead and use the other leg.
 Using your heels, move up slowly to return to the starting position.
 This exercise you can do at home.
 If it’s too difficult, try holding on to a pole or door to make it easier.

 8. Walking Lunge.

-Stand with your feet hip-width apart, holding the dumbbells in your hands.
-Step forward with one leg and lower your body until your back knee is almost touching the floor and the front thighs are parallel to the floor.
-Step forward with your back foot to do the next rep and continue alternately going down to the floor.
+How to: Stand with your hips as wide as your feet while holding dumbbells in your hands.
+Step forward with one foot and lower your body until your back knee almost touches the floor.
+Step again with your back foot to do the next reps and keep taking turns getting down to the floor.